sftcd/tinfoil/README.md

 around IETF processes.

-	- To my knowledge, all wiretapping schemes docuemted in RFC so far have been in the independent stream (hence not IETF docuemts) or perhaps pre-date RFC streams.
+	- To my knowledge, all wiretapping schemes documented in RFC so far have been in the independent stream (hence not IETF documents) or perhaps pre-date RFC streams.

 	- See below for more on this as a wiretapping